Share to: share facebook share twitter share wa share telegram print page

 Biography

-Rothman was born into a family that had immigrated to Mandatory Palestine from Cleveland, Ohio, in the United States in the early 20th century.[3]
+Rothman was born into a family that had moved into the region that is now Israel, from Cleveland, Ohio, in the United States by the early 20th century.[3]
 For his mandatory military service he studied at Yeshivat Kerem B'Yavneh via the Hesder, but was later discharged from conscription for medical reasons.
-He volunteered for active service, and served for 13 months [4] as a religious affairs NCO at the Military Engineering School.[5][6]
+He volunteered for active service, and served for 13 months[4] as a religious affairs NCO at the Military Engineering School.[5][6]
 After earning an LLB at Bar-Ilan University he studied for a master's degree in public law at Tel Aviv University and Northwestern University.[3]

 He founded the Movement for Governability and Democracy in 2013.[3]
 A critic of the corruption trial of Benjamin Netanyahu, he has campaigned for legislation to allow the government to override the Supreme Court and supports immunity from prosecution for serving prime ministers.[7][3]